Understanding and preventing workplace bullying

 Responsibilities of employees

-Reporting: It's crucial for those who witness workplace bullying to report the incidents.
-Timely reporting aids in addressing the issue and upholds a safe, respectful work environment.
+Reporting: Those who witness workplace bullying must report the incidents.
+Timely reporting addresses the issue and upholds a safe, respectful work environment.

 Obligations: For a comprehensive understanding of employer obligations, individuals can refer to resources like the SafeWork NSW website, which delves deeper into the responsibilities of employers in ensuring worker safety.